Rebekah Trevelise, founder (piano ages 3 - adult, group piano classes, private piano lessons)

 ~teaching style: low to moderate pressure and intensity, provides well-rounded instruction in an engaging manner

 Ms. Lina has been successfully touring Europe for 14 years as a lead singer and piano player since her graduation from Higher Musical Pedagogical Institute.
 She has been performing on the Scandinavian stages of Norway, Denmark, Sweden, Finland, Germany, Austria, and her native country, Bulgaria.
-For the last year, she has been teaching children in the early childhood education field in local preschools, and is a proud mom of a 3 year old daughter.
-Ms. Lina provides fun, engaging KiddyKeys classes to preschools in the Austin area and private piano lessons in the Steiner Ranch area.
+Lina is the proud mom of a 5 year old daughter and provides fun, engaging online piano lessons to students age 4 through adult.
+Take convenient lessons from your home - no travel involved!

 ~teaching style: low to moderate pressure, fun, patient, and engaging (loves to incorporate theory games when new musical concepts are covered during lessons)